Updated January 11th, 2019.

 - Lagoa do Paraíso

 This amazing lagoon in the National Park of Jericoacoara has beautiful turquoise water and seems more like the ocean than a lake.
 There are wooden constructions where you can relax in a hammock, being refreshed by the water of the lake.
 To get there take a 4×4 car for 15 Reals from San Francisco street in Jeri village.
 (The same vehicles go to Jijoca.)

 - Pedra Furada

-There are also plenty of tour agencies who offer day trips in beach-buggys to the above two places, as well as to other lagoons and dunes around Jeri, where you can go sandboarding!
+There are also plenty of tour agencies who offer day trips in beach-buggies to the above two places, as well as to other lagoons and dunes around Jeri, where you can go sandboarding!

-Surfing, kite-surfing, wind-surfing, stand-up-paddling – you can do every kind of water sport in Jericoacoara!
+Surfing, kite-surfing, windsurfing, stand-up-paddle boarding – you can do every kind of water sport in Jericoacoara!
 Loads of schools offer lessons or day packages to learn, or you can also just rent the equipment and try it yourself.

 Where to go next?

 - Canoa Quebrada: Further down the coast you’ll find this hippie Village with beautiful, deserted beaches.

 - Pipa: Want to see dolphins right next to the beach?
 Head south to Natal and change buses to beautiful Pipa.

 Lençóis Maranhenses National Park: Head north to this unique national park where you’ll find amazing white and sandy dunes and beautiful freshwater lagoons.
 A little hard to get from Jeri, but not impossible.
 Between March – September is the best time to visit, as this is when the rainwater builds to create natural lakes between the dunes.